-Ann Hull Kuster has been a Licensed Independent Social Worker for 35 years, working in the field of eating disorders and addictions for the past 20 years.
-She is the owner of The Hull Institute, LLC, a private outpatient counseling practice in Northeast Ohio specializing in the treatment of eating disorders and substance use disorders.
+Ann Hull Kuster has been a Licensed Independent Social Worker for 36 years, working in the field of eating disorders and addictions for the past 22 years.
+She is the owner of The Hull Institute, LLC, a private outpatient counseling practice in Northeast Ohio specializing in the treatment of eating disorders and addictions.

-People with eating disorders, and more so, those with co-occurring substance use and trauma, are still a much marginalized group of people in this country.
-Research is underfunded, clinicians and physicians don’t know how to treat and often don’t wish to treat ED and SUD, families and friends cannot truly appreciate the challenges people with ED and SUD face every day, 24/7.
+People with eating disorders, and more so, those with co-occurring addiction and trauma, are still a very marginalized group of people.
+Research is underfunded; clinicians and physicians don’t know how, and often refuse, to treat eating disorders and addictions.
+Families and friends cannot truly appreciate the challenge’s people with these brain disorders face every day.

 All this leaves people with an eating disorder and/or addiction without support and resources as they undergo the most challenging journey: finding lasting recovery, self-love, and giving and receiving love in connection with others.
 These individuals deserve the support and resources they need to create a life worth living; a life worth sharing.